1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 # Backend Environment Variables

+## `OB_CONTACT_EMAIL`

+Specifies the system-wide contact email address for operational and administrative use.

+This email is used in various backend components, including:

+- ACME TLS certificate registration (e.g., Let's Encrypt)
+- System notifications or future alerting mechanisms
+- Recovery options for certain services that require a fallback contact

+While optional, it is strongly recommended to set this in production environments so you can receive:

+- Expiration or renewal notices for HTTPS certificates
+- Warnings about rate limits or configuration issues
+- Future administrative alerts from the system

+This address will not be used for login or user account purposes.

 ## `OB_DB`

 You can use this envar to make 1Backend actually use a database instead of local file storage to store data.